 Learn about your Multi-Gig Router

-Get all the details about your Google Fiber Multi-Gig Router (GFRG300) below.
+Get all the details about your GFiber Multi-Gig Router (GFRG300) below.

 GFRG300 Multi-Gig Router Illustration

-If you’re a 2 Gig, 5 Gig, or 8 Gig GFiber customer, your internet service may have come with a Google Fiber Multi-Gig Router
+If you’re a 2 Gig, 5 Gig, or 8 Gig GFiber customer, your internet service includes an optical connector and a Multi-Gig Router

 Wi-Fi 6

-Your router has Wi-Fi 6 (802.11ax) capabilities, which gets you up to 800 Mbps Wi-Fi speeds when using Wi-Fi 6-capable devices.
+Your router acts as a wireless router with multiple internal antennas; it has the latest Wi-Fi 6 (802.11ax) capabilities, which gets you up to 700 Mbps Wi-Fi speeds when using Wi-Fi 6-capable devices.

 Dual-band Wi-Fi

-Simultaneous dual band Wi-Fi, with 2.4GHz (4x4) and 5GHz (4x4), automatically selects the best signal for your devices using band steering.
-In other words, it works to optimize your Wi-Fi and keep you connected at top speeds without you even noticing.
+Simultaneous dual band Wi-Fi, with 2.4GHz (4x4) and 5GHz (4x4), automatically selects the best signal for devices using band steering.
+In other words, it works to optimize your Wi-Fi.

 Ports

-• The three yellow gigabit Ethernet ports can be used to connect your devices directly to the router for download and upload speeds up to 1 gigabit.
+• The three yellow gigabit ethernet ports can be used to connect your devices directly to the router for download and upload speeds up to 1 Gig.

-• The silver 10 Gbps Ethernet port is the fastest port.
-You can connect your device here using an ethernet cable (just make sure it’s Cat5e or higher) to receive the maximum speed that is available for your plan.
+• The silver multi-gig ethernet port is the fastest port.
+It can be used to connect your device using an ethernet cable (make sure it’s Cat5e or higher) to receive the maximum speed that is available for your plan.

 • The ‘super speed’ USB 3.0 port can be used to charge your devices.

-• The Multi-Gig Router is also compatible with Google Fiber Phone service using one of the gigabit Ethernet ports.
+• The Multi-Gig router is also compatible with Fiber Phone service using one of the gigabit ethernet ports.

 Multi-Gig Router Light Statuses Cause Action

-Multi-Gig Router is booting up (successful pairing to the Mesh Extender) No action needed
+Multi-Gig Router is booting up (Successful pairing to the Mesh Extender).
+No action required by the customer.

-Multi-Gig Router and Mesh Extender pairing is successful No action needed
+Multi-Gig Router and Mesh Extender pairing is successful.
+No action required by the customer.

 WPS: Blinking Blue > Fast Blinking Blue > Off (No Light)